Queens of Archive is the sustainable fashion brand with great dresses you need to know

 How did Queens of Archive come about?

-Nicola: “Queens of Archive was born last Christmas, Sarah and I became friends in London, where we had both built our careers in the fashion industry but had both moved away and decided to meet for drinks.
+Nicola: “Queens of Archive was born Christmas 2019, Sarah and I became friends in London, where we had both built our careers in the fashion industry but had both moved away and decided to meet for drinks.
 The timing couldn’t have been better as we wanted to try something new.
 We thought, let’s join forces and start a business.
 We have some amazing vintage pieces collected over the years and these archive pieces inspire the dress designs and prints.

 Sarah: “We are both heavily influenced by 1960s and 1970s fashion and music.
 As we set to work defining what we wanted the business to be, we were very fortunate to have the same vision.
 The brand began to take on its own identity.
 We wanted to embody all the amazing women who have empowered us.
 We call these women queens and each dress is named after one we adore.
 Chrissie Hynde, Patti Smith and Marianna Faithfull are just some of these women.”